 What about her inspires you?

-What it is about your sweetie that makes you want to be more like her?
+What is it about your sweetie that makes you want to be more like her?
 Her patience and kindness to others?
 Her sense of adventure?
 The value she places on making the world a better place?
 Revealing how much you admire her will show that you love her for all the right reasons.
-Say something like: "I love and respect your [blank], it makes me want to try harder to be that way myself."
+Say something like: "I love and respect your [blank], and it makes me want to try harder to be that way myself."

 What goals and values do you two share?